FAQ

 When will I get alerted?

 You choose.
-The defaults are 30, 14, 7, 3, and 1 day before expiry, but you can adjust them per account from the Notifications page.
+Expiry alerts default to 30, 7, and 1 day before expiry, and you can adjust the thresholds per account from the Notifications page.
 Available thresholds depend on your plan.
 On top of expiry alerts, Xpiry also sends a certificate change alert any time a cert is rekeyed, reissued by a different CA, has SANs added or removed, weakens its crypto, or breaks its trust chain.
+When uptime monitoring is enabled you also get downtime and recovery alerts.

 What channels are supported?

-Six: email, Slack, Microsoft Teams, Discord, PagerDuty, and generic webhooks.
-Which channels are available depends on your plan — email is everywhere, chat tools (Slack/Teams/Discord) start at Pro, and PagerDuty + custom webhooks are on Agency.
+Four: email, Slack, Discord, and generic webhooks, available on every plan.
+For paging a human when something breaks, Xpiry has built-in on-call schedules and escalation policies with phone and SMS.
 Set up channels under Notifications, give each one a name (like #engineering-alerts or Customer X), and enable the ones you want.
 You can have multiple channels of the same type.

 How do I set up Slack alerts?